haukex/unzipwalk/README.md

 If the last file in the list of files is an archive file, then it won’t be decompressed, instead you’ll be able to read the archive’s raw compressed data from the handle.

+In this example, we open a gzip-compressed file, stored inside a tgz archive, which in turn is stored in a Zip file:

 ```pycon
 >>> from unzipwalk import recursive_open
 >>> with recursive_open(('bar.zip', 'test.tar.gz', 'test/cool.txt.gz', 'test/cool.txt'), encoding='UTF-8') as fh: